jackbonaguro/cs4240/README.md

 Types are referenced on a TypeTable, which is a hashmap that stores a TypeTableEntry and uses the TypeTableEntry's hashcode as a key.

 The back-end is a monolithic implementation of a naive allocation scheme.
 Data structures exist for each of the Tiger IR's operations and helper functions exist for data allocation.
 These both serve to help produce MIPS code.

+The back-end's helper functions come from a class called "Allocation."
+Allocation creates certain enum types (Variable, Temp, and Literal) which correspond to the data types that will be provided by the IR.
+It contains a function for determining an operand's type, as well as functions for generating code for storing values to memory and loading words into registers, and a function for generating a function specifically handling the MIPS code for loading an address.

 All of the back-end components are stored in the same directory.

 WORKING COMPONENTS